ch007m/my-idp-packages/kro/README.md

 # kro

-This package installs on the IDPlatform the following project: https://kro.run/
+This package installs on the IDPlatform the Kube Resource Orchestrator [Kro](https://kro.run/) project.